Adventures in a Day Van

 Sea air is good for our lungs, and if you live near Selsey, you might spot Sussex Campervan owners Chris, in his CamperCar and Heather and Karl in their Paradise.
 They swim in the Channel all year round.
 Els and her dog Bodie favour wild cliff walks at Barton-on-Sea in Hampshire (when they can’t get to real mountains), while Jeff and Mary, Paula and Reg, and Charlie and Jackie all sing the praises of Seaford, East Sussex, as a spacious free parking spot, with great fish and chips, beach walks and steep walks up Seaford Head.

 Firle Beacon was the very first location that Ken and Carol chose when they collected their little red CamperCar.
 While Ashdown Forest is a favourite wild haven for Angela, in her Paradise campervan.
 Jack and Jill Windmills high on Clayton Hill are popular with campervan owners Jeff and Jane, because you can walk the dog, then sit in the van and enjoy a brew and a view.
-This free car park was extra busy during lockdown.
+This free car park has been extra busy during lockdown.
 We also spotted a white Sussex Campervans Manhattan parked beside the road near Saddlescombe, on the Downs north of Brighton, with the owners nowhere to be seen.
 Perhaps they were walking on the chalky South Downs Way, admiring the patchwork of fields, ancient woods and villages to the north and the shimmering sea to the south.
 My favourite high spots are Cuckmere Haven, The Long Man of Wilmington, Ditchling Beacon, Wolstonbury Hill, Devil’s Dyke and Chanctonbury Ring.
 The South Downs Way is 100 miles (160 km) from Winchester to Eastbourne.

-Sunsets and stars
+Sunsets and Stars

 Timing your walks and bike rides to end at sunset is easy if you live near hills or the sea.
 There are numerous good parking spots on the seafronts all along the South Coast, where you can park the camper and return from your exercise just in time for nature’s awe-inspiring show.
 Brighton’s Marina Drive is a good spot at the moment, and is a regular haunt for campervans and motorhomes.
 If you live near the New Forest, perhaps you’ll stay for some stargazing.
 Manhattan owners Bill and Elsa recommend watching the sunsets and stars from Hurst View campsite, in Lymington when it reopens.
 Until then, try the high heathlands of the New Forest’s northern commons or the Appleslade Car Park near Linwood, for a walk at sunset.